 2. Get moving

-Tight shoulders, shallow breathing, tension headaches and feels of overwhelm?
-Exercise can help reverse the effects of stress by releasing muscle tension, increasing oxygen levels, boosting feel-good hormones (endorphins), while also using up excess adrenaline and cortisol released as part of our stress response.
+Tight shoulders, shallow breathing, tension headaches and feelings of overwhelm?
+Exercise can help reverse the effects of stress by releasing muscle tension, increasing oxygen levels, and boosting feel-good hormones (endorphins), while also using up excess adrenaline and cortisol released as part of our stress response.

 I find exercise one of the easiest ways to reduce my stress levels, definitely easier than thought-based or mindfulness strategies.
 For many people, exercise becomes an effective meditation in motion.
 Exercising outside and with others has also been linked to increased mood.